 Class IV trailer hitch is for up to 10,000 lbs.
 GTW and 1,000 to 1,200 lbs. of tongue weight, and is usually a weight-distributing trailer hitch.

 Class V trailer hitch is for extra heavy loads greater than 10,000 lbs.
 GTW and more than 1,200 lbs. tongue weight.
-This type of trailer hitch may have up to a 2-1/2 inch receiver with a 3/4-inch pinhole.
+This type of trailer hitch may have a 2-1/2 inch or 3-inch receiver with a 3/4-inch pinhole.
 Typical uses might be to tow a car trailer, horse trailer or unusually large boat or camper.

 The important point here is selecting a trailer hitch that is strong enough to handle the maximum anticipated total weight of the trailer, but does not exceed the towing capacity of the vehicle.
-Refer to the vehicle owner's manual for maximum towing and tongue weight limitations.
-Also, the trailer tongue load should be kept at 10 percent of the loaded trailer weight for weight-carrying (deadweight) hitches, and 12 percent for weight-distributing (equalizing) hitches.
+Refer to your vehicle owner's manual for maximum towing and tongue weight limitations.
+Also, the trailer tongue load should be kept between 10 and 15 percent of the loaded trailer weight for weight-carrying (deadweight) hitches and weight-distributing (equalizing) hitches.
 For larger Class V fifth wheel bed-mounted trailer hitches, up to 25 percent of the weight can be placed on the hitch.

 When choosing a hitch, consider not only your current towing needs, but also any future needs that may arise.
 If you are towing a rowboat today, you might trade up to a bass boat next year or a small yacht a few years down the road.
 If in doubt, it is always best to upgrade to a higher class trailer hitch.
 For most full-size trucks and SUVs, this would mean installing a Class III or IV trailer hitch rather than a Class I or II trailer hitch.